PerchunPak/python-template/{{ cookiecutter.project_name }}/README.md

 ### Configuration

-All configuration happends in `config.yml`, or with enviroment variables.
+All configuration happens in `config.yml`, or with enviroment variables.

 ### If something is not clear